testzer0/gcc-rtl-decompiler/README.md

 # rtl2C decompiler

-A decompiler written for the conversion of gcc rtl (230r, vregs) into corresponding pseudo-C code.
+A decompiler written for the conversion of gcc rtl (230r, vregs) into corresponding C code.

 ## Scanning